Eddio0141/UniTAS/docs/compatibility-list.md

 # How to manually add a game to the list
-- Modify `UniTAS/docs/working-games.json` and add a new entry following the format of the other entries
+- Modify `UniTAS/docs/compatibility-list.json` and add a new entry following the format of the other entries
 - If providing the link to the game, make sure the game name is `[Game Name]`, and add the link to the bottom of this file following the format of the other entries
 - Use [json-to-markdown](https://tableconvert.com/json-to-markdown) to convert the json to markdown
   - For the `table generator`, select `First row as header` and `Bold first row` and set text align to `Left`
-- Replace the table in [Working games](#working-games) with the generated markdown table
+- Replace the table in [Compatibility list](#compatibility-list) with the generated markdown table

-# Working tiers
+# Status tiers
 - Perfect
   - Works as UniTAS intends to
 - Good